MarcoPolo483/PubSec-Info-Assistant-by-Copilot/terraform/README.md

 # Azure Infrastructure Deployment - Terraform

-Production-ready Infrastructure-as-Code for deploying PubSec Info Assistant to Azure using AKS, ACR, and supporting services.
+Production-ready Infrastructure-as-Code for deploying EVA Domain Assistant 2.0 to Azure using AKS, ACR, and supporting services.

 ## 📋 Table of Contents